 - Check that the crown of the plant (where the roots meet the stems) is at ground level.

 - Add a thin mulch of homemade compost to the soil surface to keep the roots moist and cool.

 Hosta bulbs can be planted in early spring or in the fall (up to a month before the ground freezes for winter).
 Mail-order hostas are often shipped in the fall, while in-store hosta bulbs are generally stocked at garden centers in early spring.
 In-store hosta bulbs are sometimes stocked alongside spring-planted flowering bulbs instead of nearby the potted hostas (although both types of hostas can be planted in a similar manner).

 Hostas grow best in the shade.
 They generally thrive in partial shade, but can also be grown in full shade or even in partial sun.
 Many hostas can struggle in full sun and are generally reserved for shady spots in the garden landscape.
 Different varieties/cultivars of hosta differ in their sunlight requirements and tolerances, so look up your variety before planting.

 Plant your bare root hostas in soil that drains well.
 Look for an area with sandy loam soil if possible, and try to avoid planting hostas in areas where water pools, indicating poor drainage.
 If the soil doesn’t drain well, hostas may be planted in a garden bed that’s slightly raised up above the surrounding area, allowing for drainage.
-For hostas planted in pots, use a well-draining potting soil and look for a planter that includes a drainage hole.
+For hostas planted in pots, use well-draining potting soil and look for a planter that includes a drainage hole.

 Space bare root hosta bulbs about a foot apart when planting more than one.
 The optimal spacing depends on the design of the garden and on the variety of hostas, as some hostas grow much larger than others.
 Research the mature size of your hosta before choosing a planting site or container.
 If you don’t know the variety, plant them a couple of feet apart and observe them over the next few years.
 You can always transplant them if required.